brbsix/subnuker/README.rst

 By default, `subnuker` scans subtitles with a built-in list of search terms.
-Subnuker can also obtain search terms or regular expressions from multiple pattern files, similar to `grep`'s -f/--file option.
+Subnuker can also obtain search terms or regular expressions from multiple pattern files, similar to :code:`grep`'s :code:`--file` option.

 ::

   subnuker --file PATTERNFILE FILE.srt

-The `--aeidon` option indicates the use of the aeidon module.
-The aeidon module also has full support for regex matching and multiple pattern files:
+The :code:`--aeidon` option indicates the use of the aeidon module.
+The aeidon module has full support for regex matching and multiple pattern files:

 ::